Follow TV Tropes

 • Elite Mooks:

 • Heavies are harder to take down non-lethally.
-The chances of holdup or capturer working on them is greatly reduced and it takes two hits with a baton or tazer to pacify them, and they can even ignore one sniper shot.
-Fortunately, they're just as susceptible to gunshot wounds from up close as anyone else.
+The chances of holdup or capturer working on them are next to nonexistent, and it takes two stunning attacks (from a taser or baton) to actually disable them, not to mention being able to tank an otherwise lethal sniper shot.
+Fortunately, they're just as susceptible to gunshot wounds from up close as anyone else, and stun duration isn't penalized on them once the effect is inflicted.

 • Ripton's police force (the ones that went to work for Zuev) are armed with assault rifles that are unique to them.

 • Enemy Civil War: The Rebel Cops get caught up in a shootout between Zuev's mob and the Sharpwood police department.
-Afterwards, Warren Nash (aka Jack Boyd) sends them an apology and aid, though this turns out to be for his own ends.
+Afterwards, Warren Nash (aka Jack Boyd) sends them an apology and aid, though this turns out to be for his own ends as he intends to wipe out both Zuev and the rebels.

 • Evil Overlooker: Zuev's face can be seen overlooking your cops in the main menu screen.